OpenRiskNet/home/openshift/ansible-simple-two.md

 # Set variables common for all OSEv3 hosts
 [OSEv3:vars]
+# Configure SDN cluster network and kubernetes service CIDR blocks.
+These
+# network blocks should be private and should not conflict with network blocks
+# in your infrastructure that pods may require access to.
+Can not be changed
+# after deployment.
+osm_cluster_network_cidr=10.128.0.0/14
+openshift_portal_net=172.30.0.0/16

+# Configure number of bits to allocate to each host’s subnet e.g. 8
+# would mean a /24 network on the host.
+osm_host_subnet_length=9

 # SSH user, this user should allow ssh based auth without requiring a password
 ansible_ssh_user=centos
 ansible_become=yes